 Bow Creek Area Guide

-Improved connectivity, significant regeneration investment, an increase in demand and the benefits of waterside living at every turn are raising Bow Creek’s profile among investors, buyers and renters.
+Improved connectivity, significant regeneration investment, an increase in demand and the benefits of waterside living at every turn are continuing to raise Bow Creek's profile among investors, buyers and renters.

 Transforming into a new residential hotspot

 “Just south of the Olympic Park, Bromley-by-Bow is becoming a regeneration hotspot as hundreds of millions of pounds pour in to transform old industrial sites into a residential area” (Homes & Property, May 2018).